maljoras/FishTracker/README.md

 >> fish.Tracker;
 ~~~~

-To track a video file (with uidialog and automatic detection of the number if fish) :
+To track a video file (with ui-dialog and automatic detection of the
+number if fish) :
 ~~~~
 >> ft = fish.Tracker([]);
 >> ft.track();